andreinwald/webpush-ios-example/README.md

 - You MUST need generate your own VAPID keys!
 - Newer share your PRIVATE_VAPID_KEY.
 It should be stored in a safe storage
 <br>
-Run these commands in your terminal:<br>
+Run these commands in your terminal:

 ```shell
 openssl ecparam -genkey -name prime256v1 -out vapid_private.pem
 openssl ec -in vapid_private.pem -pubout -outform DER|tail -c 65|base64|tr -d '=' |tr '/+' '_-' >> vapid_public.txt